Skip to Content

 The First Woods Prospect is also another place worth searching for turquoise.
 However, your best bet would be to go to Coosa County, as there are several locations where you can search for turquoise.

-TIP: For a complete rockhounding guide in Alabama, check out this article.
+TIP: Check out this article for a complete rockhounding guide in Alabama.

 3 Key Factors of Turquoise Value: Is It Worth Any Money?